mick26/Stripe-Node-Angular/README.md

 On the Node server you need to enter your Stripe API keys in:
 <pre>/server/config/stripe-keys.js</pre>

-On the client you need to enter the Stripe Key in:
+On the client you need to enter the Stripe Test Publishable Key in:
 <pre>controllers.js</pre>
 <br/>